MC-DeltaT/SerialisePP/README.md

 ## Limitations

-Serialise++ is designed for fairly small messages.
+To achieve efficient serialisation/deserialisation while maintaining a simple serialisation format, Serialise++ is designed for fairly small messages.
 Currently there is a hard limit of ~2<sup>16</sup> bytes of variable-sized data.
-As such, Lists can store at most 2<sup>16</sup> elements.
+This limit may be expanded if a sufficient need for larger messages is found.

-That said, Serialise++ is not designed for situations where literally every bit of serialised data counts.
-There is currently no built-in support for bit-packing or variable length integers.
+That said, Serialise++ is not designed for situations where literally every bit of serialised data or every CPU cycle spent serialising/deserialising is critical.

-In situations where serialised size and serialisation latency are required to be ultra-optimised, Serialise++ probably isn't appropriate.
-Some performance must be forgone in exchange for generality, flexibility, and usability.
+Some efficiency and performance must be forgone in exchange for generality, flexibility, and usability.

 ## Requirements